The Hornstein Jewish Professional Leadership Program

 Meeting periodically throughout the year, these required sessions enable Hornstein community building and enable students to present their learning to one another.
 Students are involved in planning and coordinating the various Community Time activities.

-Requirements for the Dual Degree of Master of Arts/Master of Education (MA in Jewish Professional Leadership and EdM in Education Leadership)
+Requirements for the Dual Degree of Master of Arts Jewish Professional Leadership (MA) and Master of Education in Education Leadership (EdM)

 This program prepares future leaders of Jewish organizations to understand contemporary issues within the context of Jewish history, culture, and tradition.
 The program provides the knowledge, research skills, and practical tools necessary to envision and help shape twenty-first-century options for formal and informal Jewish education.
 Graduates of this dual degree program receive a Master of Arts in Jewish Professional Leadership from the Hornstein program, and a Master of Education in Educational Leadership from the Education program.